7.6 Examples

 Single-Segment Operation

-When this case is computed with the ETC, we find the required time is 15,884 s; the total count rate is 43 counts s−1 in detector Segment A, well below the safety limit; the count rate in the brightest pixel has 1.5 × 10−4 counts s−1, also well within the safe range (but see below); and the buffer time indicated by the ETC is 8,307 seconds (COS.sp.1033055).
+When this case is computed with the ETC, we find that the required time is 28,854 s; the total count rate is 62 counts s−1 in detector Segment A, well below the safety limit; the count rate in the brightest pixel is 4.4 × 10−4 counts s−1, also well within the safe range; and the buffer time for Segment A is 38,228 seconds (COS.sp.2260478).
 The results for Segment B can be ignored, since it will be off.

 If a low-resolution observation is acceptable, then one could switch to the G140L grating.
-With a grating setting of 1105 Å and S/N = 10 per resel, we find the required exposure time is 2732 s, considerably less than the medium-resolution case required.
-Since this cenwave has always been offered in single-segment mode, the ETC returns the correct buffer time for Segment A only.
+With a grating setting of 1105 Å and S/N = 10 per resel, we find the required exposure time is 4665 s, considerably less than the medium-resolution case required.
+Since this cenwave has always been offered in single-segment mode, the ETC returns the buffer time for Segment A only (COS.sp.2260482).

 Note that the sensitivity of G130M is higher than that of G140L once resolving power is taken into account.
 In other words, a G130M spectrum that is rebinned to the same resolution as a G140L spectrum can be obtained in less time for a given S/N, although, of course, with diminished wavelength coverage.
 If only a limited portion of the sourceʹs spectrum is of interest, using G130M is more efficient than using G140L.